Sustaining Fairness via Incremental Learning: Fairness-aware Incremental Representation Learning ( )

 \textbf{Discriminator}.
 In the incremental learning setup, the discriminator tries to extract protected attribute information for $\mathcal X_{new}$.
 This is achieved by maximizing $\Delta R(Z'_{new}, \Pi^{\mathbf g}_{new})$, where $Z'_{new} = D(\phi(\mathcal{X}_{new}))$, and $\Pi^{\mathbf g}_{new}$ encodes protected attribute $\mathbf{g}$ information for $\mathcal{X}_{new}$.

 \textbf{Feature encoder}.
-The goal of the feature encoder is to learn fair representations that are discriminative for both old and new tasks.
+The objective of the feature encoder is to learn fair representations that are discriminative for both old and new tasks.
 To achieve this, the system should have the following properties:

-\begin{enumerate}[noitemsep, topsep=0.3pt, leftmargin=*] \itemsep{0.3em} \item The system should learn representations for $\mathcal{X}_{new}$ that are informative about $\mathbf y$.
+\begin{enumerate}[label=(\alph*)] \item The system should learn representations for $\mathcal{X}_{new}$ that are informative about $\mathbf y$.
 This can be achieved by learning discriminative representations for $\mathcal{X}_{new}$ by \textit{maximizing} the MCR\textsuperscript{2} objective: $\Delta R(Z_{new}, \Pi^{\mathbf y}_{new})$. \item The system should not reveal protected information and learn fair representations for $\mathcal{X}_{new}$.
 This is achieved by \textit{minimizing} the discriminator loss $\Delta R(Z'_{new}, \Pi^{\mathbf g}_{new})$ (Equation~\ref{eqn:enc}). \item The system should retain knowledge about old tasks encountered in previous training stages. {\X} maintains an exemplar set $\mathcal X_{old}$ and tries to retain the subspace structure learned for these samples.
 To ensure that encoder $\phi_t$ at training stage $t$ retains the subspace structure of old representations, we \textit{minimize} the function: